-Section X.F.1 of the Community Benefits Agreement (CBA) for the LAX Master Plan Program requires that all diesel equipment used for construction be outfitted with the best available emission control devices, primarily to reduce diesel particulate matter on the order of 10 microns2 in diameter (PM10), and fine particulate, which is on the order of 2.5 microns in diameter (PM{2.5}).
-A secondary objective of this requirement is to reduce oxides of nitrogen emissions (NO_x), which are ozone precursors.
+Section X.F.1 of the Community Benefits Agreement (CBA) for the LAX Master Plan Program requires that all diesel equipment used for construction be outfitted with the best available emission control devices, primarily to reduce diesel particulate matter on the order of 10 microns in diameter (PM10), and fine particulate, which is on the order of 2.5 microns in diameter (PM2.5).
+A secondary objective of this requirement is to reduce oxides of nitrogen emissions (NOx), which are ozone precursors.
 Section X.F.1 of the CBA applies the requirement to outfit all diesel equipment, including off-road vehicles such as heavy-duty construction equipment, as well as on-road vehicles such as trucks, street sweepers, etc. The requirement also affects non-mobile diesel sources, such as portable generators, air compressors, and light towers.
-Thus, the requirement to retrofit diesel equipment, irrespective of its status as on-road mobile, off-road mobile, or stationary.
+Thus, the requirement to retrofit diesel equipment used in LAX Master Plan construction projects encompasses every piece of diesel equipment, irrespective of its status as on-road mobile, off-road mobile, or stationary.